-I will return to the combination of Roman and Jewish elements in her thought below.
-Here, I wish to make a case for the centrality of St. Augustine to Arendt’s discussion of tradition.
-The significance of Augustine to Arendt’s examination of the concept seems to remain rather underdeveloped in the existing research.
+I will return to the combination of Roman and Jewish elements in Arendt’s thought below.
+Here, I wish to highlight the centrality of St. Augustine to her discussion of tradition.
+The significance of Augustine to Arendt’s examination of the concept seems to have remained rather underdeveloped in previous research.
 But starting with her 1929 dissertation, and throughout her meticulous editing of its various English translations in the 1960s (a project she never completed), Arendt takes Augustine to represent not only the most notable Christian thinker but also the most representative Roman one.
-Understanding the “Christian Augustine” can be fully grasped, Arendt argues only “if we take into account the ambiguity of his existence as both a Roman and a Christian.”
-As the “greatest theorist of Christian politics”, Augustine was “still firmly rooted in the Roman tradition.”
-When Arendt points out that none of the influences that Augustine absorbed through his life were ever “radically excised from his thinking” she is referring less to his Manichean past, and much more to the Roman origins of his thought.
+An understanding of the “Christian Augustine” can be fully grasped, Arendt argues, only “if we take into account the ambiguity of his existence as both a Roman and a Christian.”
+As the “greatest theorist of Christian politics,” Augustine was “still firmly rooted in the Roman tradition.”
+When Arendt points out that none of the influences that Augustine absorbed throughout his life were ever “radically excised from his thinking” she is referring less to his Manichean past, and much more to the Roman origins of his thought.
 Moreover, because of Augustine, Christianity became for Arendt a “religion” only by the merits of its consolidation with the Roman religious imagination.
 Thus:

-“Thanks to the fact that the foundation of the city of Rome was repeated in the foundation of the Catholic Church, though, of course, with a radically different content, the Roman trinity of religion, authority, and tradition, could be taken over by the Christian era.”
+Thanks to the fact that the foundation of the city of Rome was repeated in the foundation of the Catholic Church, though, of course, with a radically different content, the Roman trinity of religion, authority, and tradition, could be taken over by the Christian era.

-A Roman trinity is absorbed into a Christian one.
-The church consequently “adapted itself so thoroughly to Roman thinking” by seeing in the Apostles “the founding fathers” and in claiming for itself the old authority of the Senate, that embodied the divine approval, leaving the worldly power to the secular rulers – the separation of the two earthly and divine “bodies” central for example in Ernst Kantorovicz’s thesis.
-In this sense, it is for her Augustin rather than Paul (or Adolf von Harnack’s Marcion for that matter) who could be seen as the inventor of a new religion.
+A Roman trinity was absorbed into a Christian one.
+The church consequently “adapted itself so thoroughly to Roman thinking” because it saw the Apostles as “the founding fathers” and claimed for itself the old authority of the Senate, which embodied divinely sanctioned authority, leaving worldly power to the secular rulers – illustrating the separation of the two earthly and divine “bodies” central to Ernst Kantorovicz’s thesis.
+In this sense, it was Augustine, rather than Paul (or Adolf von Harnack’s Marcion for that matter), who could be seen as the inventor of a new religion.

-Particularly Augustine’s concept of love exemplifies for Arendt the intersection of Roman and Christian theologies.
-The main point to note is that Augustine speaks of love – perhaps the most significant concept of Christian theology – as a Roman.
-In being a Roman thinker Augustine displays in his notion of Christian love an “uncritical use not only of Stoic but also of Neoplatonic categories.”
+Augustine’s concept of love particularly exemplifies for Arendt the intersection of Roman and Christian theologies.
+The main point to note is that Augustine speaks of love – perhaps the most significant of all concepts of Christian theology – as a Roman.
+As a Roman thinker Augustine displays in his notion of Christian love an “uncritical use not only of Stoic but also of Neoplatonic categories.”
 It is the intertwining of these categories with Pauline theology that “could not help but lead him into inconsistencies, if not into outright contradictions.”
 “So strong is Augustine’s dependence upon these non-Christian currents of thought” Arendt adds, “that he even uses them occasionally for a description of God.”
-In such a way “the strong influence of Stoic and Neoplatonic terminology of Augustine’s early thought takes its revenge here.”
+In such a way, “the strong influence of Stoic and Neoplatonic terminology of Augustine’s early thought takes its revenge here.”
 The “revenge” relates to the failure of Augustine to exorcise from his theological imagination a Roman religious take on earlier Greek origins.
-The “hidden” Roman religious source of Augustine’s thought “remain active in each set of Christian problems, peculiar transforming them (even concealing them) from a purely Christian point of view.”
-The Roman religious tradition continues thus to haunt Augustine’s thought, even if “against his own wishes.”
+The “hidden” Roman religious sources of Augustine’s thought “remain active in each set of Christian problems, peculiar transforming them (even concealing them) from a purely Christian point of view.”
+The Roman religious tradition thus continues to haunt Augustine’s thought, even if “against his own wishes.”